 Two years before Baum published his first Oz book, his niece, Dorothy Louise Gage, died in Bloomington, Ill.
 The little girl’s death devastated her aunt Maud, Baum’s wife.
 As a consolation, the author named the protagonist “Dorothy.”

-Baum did not reveal Dorothy’s last name, Gale, until the Wizard of Oz musical in 1902.
+Baum did not reveal Dorothy’s last name, Gale, until the Broadway musical Wizard of Oz in 1902.
 She uses the name in the third Oz book, Ozma of Oz.

 Neither the Waterville Telegraph nor the Blue Rapids Times, Irving’s closest newspapers, mentions the John Gail family in their coverage.

 A few months later, Army Signal Corps Pvt.
 J.P.
 Finley studied the 1879 tornado outbreak.
-He learned that the Gail family did endure the storm, but no family members died in it.
+He learned that the Gail family endured the storm, but no family members died.

-Finley had trouble spelling people’s names, and he misspelled the family’s name as Gale.
+Finley was a poor speller who misspelled the family’s name as Gale.

 The family survived airborne journeys, including baby daughter Nellie.
 The tornado carried her nearly 500 feet before dumping her into a small ravine.
 Her sister Alta landed nearby.
 However, the family had no members named Dorothy.